figmark/Marcus-Was-Here-intro-to-github-for-is-250-figmark/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=21293571&assignment_repo_type=AssignmentRepo)
 # :wave: The Basics of GitHub

-## 🤓 Course overview and learning outcomes
+## 🤓 Course overview and learning outcomes MARCUS WAS HERE -Thank you for the office hours help

 The goal of this course is to give you a brief introduction to GitHub.
 We’ll also provide you with materials for further learning and a few ideas to get you started on our platform. 🚀